Latino vote: Low voting turnout

 This does vary based on country of origin.
 A 2003 study discussed how female Mexican-Americans and those attaining higher levels of income were more likely to register, and in turn, participate in voting.
 The same study concluded that education and marital status posed the primary barriers to Puerto Rican voter registration.
 These sorts of variations in factors seem to be present across many Latino communities in the United States.
 Additionally, studies have shown that the presence of Latino/a candidates on the ballot tends to yield a higher voter turnout among these communities.
 This is in part due to the strong association between cultural identification and partisanship.
-The ever-growing presence of Latino/a voters in politics is representative of the group's growing presence across the United States, making up over 30% of the population in swing or politically significant states such as Texas, Arizona, or California.It's also worth noting that large migrating populations, such as the increase of Cuban-Americans in Florida, have a strong impact for similar reasons.
+The ever-growing presence of Latino/a voters in politics is representative of the group's growing presence across the United States, making up over 30% of the population in swing or politically significant states such as Texas, Arizona, or California.
+It's also worth noting that large migrating populations, such as the increase of Cuban-Americans in Florida, have a strong impact for similar reasons.
 Community identification proves a strong factor in voter registration, particularly among working Latinas.
 Puerto Ricans in Southern states have similar turnout rates, presumably for similar reasons; that said, there does exist quite a bit of variation in numbers across states, in part due to the aforementioned factors.

-Among other minority communities in the US, turnout seems to be increased by the presence of a member of their race on the ballot, black voter turnout rose significantly with Obama's two presidential campaigns and then fell back again in 2016.
+Among other minority communities in the US, turnout seems to be increased by the presence of a member of their race on the ballot.
+Black voter turnout rose significantly with Obama's two presidential campaigns and then fell back again in 2016.

-Although turn out for Latinos is low, it has been noted that Latinos residing in communities with a large Latino population are more likely to turn out to vote.
+Although turnout for Latinos is low, it has been noted that Latinos residing in communities with a large Latino population are more likely to turn out to vote.